 Every Child Matters promotes a families agenda for health, economic justice and equity. www.everychildmatters.org

 Free Speech TV is an independent, progressive television and media organization. www.freespeech.org

-Steger Wilderness Center is an innovative climate leadership and education center. www.stegerwildernesscenter.org
+Steger Wilderness Center provides climate leadership and education. www.stegerwildernesscenter.org

 Kate Hoff has more than two decades of fundraising and nonprofit organization management experience.
 Most recently serving as the Vice President for Development of the Institute for Agriculture and Trade Policy, Kate's professional and volunteer board service has exposed her to local food and farming, climate change, animal welfare, rural issues, environmental issues, agriculture, trade, health (especially as linked to food and climate), democracy and governance, international issues, fair trade, justice, human rights, advocacy, and the arts (visual and performing).
 Kate has also worked on board development and strategic planning.